 5. Follow Your Medication Regimen

-For some patients, Dr. Price may prescribe an antibiotic before the procedure.
+For some patients, we may prescribe an antibiotic before the procedure.
 This gives the patient extra protection against infection, especially if they have underlying medical conditions.
 This course of antibiotics must be taken according to the instructions; not taking it correctly could cause them to be ineffective.

 Patients may also need to adjust other medications they are taking in the week leading up to the procedure.
-Dr. Price will provide each patient with personalized instructions in this regard.
+We will provide each patient with personalized instructions in this regard.

 Prepare Yourself for a Successful Procedure